charlotteliang/firebase-dataconnect-todo-app/README.md

 Ask your AI assistant:

 ```
-Can you setup Firebase Hosting and deploy the app to production 🚀?
+Can you set up Firebase Hosting and deploy the app to production 🚀?
-Make sure we hide all the API keys before deploy to GitHub
+Make sure we hide all the API keys before deploying to GitHub
 ```

-If unsure which framework Firebase Hosting is asking, ask your AI assistant which framework is used in this app.
+If you're unsure which framework Firebase Hosting is asking about, ask your AI assistant which framework is used in this app.

 ### Step 9: (Optional) Commit to GitHub
 Ask your AI assistant: